Culture of Mongolia: Religion

-Since ancient times Tengrism was the dominant belief system of the Mongols and still retains significant importance in their mythology.
-During the era of the Great Khans, Mongolia practiced freedom of worship and is still a defining element of the Mongol character.
+Since ancient times Tengrism and Shamanism have been the dominant belief systems of the Mongols and still retain significant importance in their mythology.
+During the era of the Great Khans, Mongolia practiced freedom of worship which is still a defining element of the Mongol character.
 In the 17th century, Tibetan Buddhism became the dominant religion in Mongolia.
 Traditional Shamanism was, except in some remote regions, suppressed and marginalized.
 On the other hand, a number of shamanic practices, like ovoo worshiping, were incorporated into Buddhist liturgy.

 Tibetan Buddhism is a ritualistic religion with a large number of deities.
-This inspired the creation of religious objects including images in painting and sculptures.
+This inspired the creation of religious objects including images in paintings and sculptures.

 After the Stalinist purges in the 1930s, both Buddhism and Shamanism were virtually outlawed in the Mongolian People's Republic.
 In Inner Mongolia, traditional religion was heavily affected by the Cultural Revolution.
 Since the 1990s, a number of Christian sects are trying to gain a foothold in Mongolia.
 About 4% of the Mongolian population is Muslim.